 Read receipts and typing

-When the private API bridge is up, accepted inbound chats are marked read before dispatch and a typing bubble is shown to the sender while the agent generates.
+When the private API bridge is up, accepted inbound chats are marked read and direct chats show a typing bubble as soon as the turn is accepted, while the agent prepares context and generates.
 Disable read-marking with:

 {